zopefoundation/grok/doc/tutorial.rst

   One common problem when installing Grok is library mixup.
 You may have some libraries installed in your Python interpreter that conflict with libraries that Grok wants to install.
-You tend to get an error when starting up the Grok webserver when this is the case.
+You tend to get an error when starting up the Grok web server when this is the case.
 If you already have installed Zope Toolkit libraries (or Zope
   3) previously for instance, you may first have to remove these libraries from your Python's ``site-packages`` directory.